 5 Nights – from €1290

-** Our price is all-inclusive of round-trip flights from Beijing on Air Koryo.
-Taking the train is possible on most tours and you may be eligible for a discount.
+** DPRK Visa and return flights from Beijing included!
+Taking the train is possible and you’ll be eligible for a discount.
 Contact us! **

 This 5-night classic tour of North Korea is the perfect look at the nation’s highlights and bursting with variety!
 You’ll visit four of North Korea’s cities as we not only explore the major political drawcards of Pyongyang such as the Kumsusan Palace of the Sun and the War Museum, but head cross-country to coastal port life in Nampho before taking in North Korea’s untouched scenery as we pass over Mt.
 Kuwol and Mt.
 Jongbang.
 Learn about the Korean peninsula’s over-4000-year old history in Kaesong at ancient UNESCO sites, and gain a present-day perspective as we visit the most militarized border on earth, the Korean Demilitarized Zone.
 This tour has it all!